MarineEvoEcoLab/ROD_CADO/Analysis.md

 ![over-rep-seqs](images/fastqc_overrepresented_sequences_plot.png)

-## 3. Trimming and filtering
+## 3. Trimming, mapping and filtering
 Trimming with dDocent vs. trimming outside of dDocent.
 Since data looks relatively good and we don't have any nonstandard concerns, we can proceed with trimming in dDocent just to make it as straightforward as possible.
-Instead of running everything all at once (as we did below), we can also run one step at a time and check results after each step!

 **[dDocent website](https://ddocent.com) with more info!**